10 Powerful Productivity Tips for Remote Workers

 • Leave your phone in your bag if you’re working from a cafe or coworking space

-This is a hard habit to break so you may want to do “cold turkey” or progressively lead up to this.
-For example, start by keeping your phone on do not disturb in the mornings then once you’ve got comfortable with that, then put it on do not disturb during the afternoon as well.
-Alternatively, you start with 1 hour on do not disturb then each day you can add another hour to it.
+This is a hard habit to break, so you may want to do “cold turkey” or progressively lead up to this.
+For example, start by keeping your phone on do not disturb in the mornings, then once you’ve got comfortable with that, put it on do not disturb during the afternoon as well.
+Alternatively, you start with 1 hour on do not disturb, then each day you can add another hour to it.

 If you listen to your body and give it what it needs, you’ll be more productive.